Meghan McCain Shows Off Red Power Suit In Sassy New Photo

 Meghan’s father was posthumously given the 2018 Sergei Magnitsky Human Rights Award.

-Meghan explained shortly after she revealed her involvement in the Magnitsky Laws panel, that her absence on the show will not be due to being “abducted by aliens” or having been fired.
+Meghan explained shortly after she revealed her involvement in the Magnitsky Laws panel that her absence on the show will not be due to being “abducted by aliens” or getting fired.

 She followed up her remarks by clarifying that she was tired of fan conspiracy theories that occur online when a panelist takes a day off.

-“It really bothers me that conspiracy happens to all of us,” she said to her fellow co-stars of The View.
+“It really bothers me that conspiracy happens to all of us,” she said to her fellow co-stars.

 The View panelists have all been targets of both positive negative fan commentary on both the show’s social media and their own personal accounts, depending on the topics they discuss on the daytime series.
 The show’s Instagram account, in particular, is a place where fans air their differing opinions.

 Meghan has been criticized on social media for her political opinions in defense of her fellow conservatives.
 She has discussed many times on the show her experiences being fat-shamed online as well.
-Meghan has also been taken to task by viewers for shouting over the other panelists on the show in order to make her voice heard, at times, leading to corrections from show moderator Whoopi Goldberg.
+Meghan has also been taken to task by viewers for shouting over the other panelists on the show in order to make her voice heard, at times, leading to corrections from show moderator Whoopi.